A group of men got together on International Men’s Day in London to talk about … men.

-Duncan Alldridge has a background in teaching drama, directing theatre and working on community theatre projects.
-He is the founder at Our Masculine Heart, a platform for the creative exploration of the male path, and offers creative workshops for men rooted in theatre practice, movement and play.
-He is currently working on a collaborative theatre project called DEEP DIVING MEN in London, UK.
-You can find him on Facebook and Twitter.
+Duncan is a theatre practitioner, performer and writer.
+He is the founder at Deep Diving Men, a platform for the creative exploration of the male path, and offers workshops for men rooted in improvisation, movement and play.
+He is currently generating projects in London, UK and directing a theatre-lab process exploring the question: what does it mean to be a man?
+You can find Deep Diving Men on Facebook and Twitter.

 Duncan Alldridge reflects on the tendency of men to fall back on laziness and abandon their potential abundance of their work when they are without a sense of purpose.

 Here’s your chance to help support pure water initiatives—just by raising your glass.

 Steven Lake explores changes you need to think about if you want be in a committed relationship.
 It’s only as hard as you make it.

 Every man will come across events and situations that seem too hard to handle.
 With awareness, though, that can change.

 David Packman questions the emergence of a new “extreme sport” – competitive vaping – highlighting some potential health concerns and the messages it is sending to our youth

 Going through the motions is not going to cut it.
 Ken Goldstein on how to be successful.